wakingrufus/spring-funk/docs/introduction.md

 ---
 # Introduction

-This project is an attempt to build on the concepts pioneered by Sébastien Deleuze in [spring-fu](https://github.com/spring-projects-experimental/spring-fu), but with is a slightly different focus.
+This project is an attempt to build on the concepts pioneered by Sébastien Deleuze in [spring-fu](https://github.com/spring-projects-experimental/spring-fu), but with a slightly different focus.

 ### What is Spring-Fu?